 IB girls must choose six subjects from distinct curriculum areas, three at Higher and three at Standard level.
 They also study a core programme comprised of three elements: Theory of Knowledge, an Extended Essay and Creativity, Activity and Service.

 Those who follow the A Level route can take up to four A Level subjects as a linear course, over the two years.
 A combination of three A levels alongside Mathematics and Further Mathematics is also possible for some girls.
-Such is the flexibility and breadth of the provision, Mandarin Chinese is also offered as a Cambridge Pre-U qualification.
-A Level girls may also opt to study a new language such as Japanese, Italian or Spanish through the IB language ab initio certificate.
+Such is the flexibility and breadth of the provision, Modern Foreign Languages are also offered as a Cambridge Pre-U qualification.
+A Level girls may also opt to study a new language such as Japanese, Italian, Arabic, Russian or Spanish through the IB language ab initio certificate.

-For some girls, the optimum number will be three A Levels or three A Levels and one stand-alone AS Level.
-This combination may provide more time to pursue other academic and co-curricular interests.
-Many girls undertake the Extended Project Qualification, which enables independent study in an area of personal interest.
+For some students, the optimum number will be three A Levels or three A Levels and one stand-alone qualification such as the Extended Project Qualification (EPQ).
+Many girls undertake the EPQ, which enables independent study in an area of personal interest.
 Examinations in all subjects are taken at the end of the second year.

 The Department pages provide links to the GCSE, A Level and IB specifications.